craig-davis/craig-davis.github.io/_posts/2018-09-21-Jeep-XJ-Fog-Light-Wiring-with-OEM-Rocker-Switches.markdown

 to work with the OEM rocker switches and have working rear illumination.

 With some help from the good folks at [cherokeeforum.com](https://www.cherokeeforum.com/f2/factory-fog-lights-00-xj-did-not-come-them-220836/)
-I found that my jeep had an unused foglight wiring pigtail behind the dash.
+I found that my Jeep had an unused foglight wiring pigtail behind the dash.
 The orange illumination wire works and ranges from 1-12V with interior light brightness adjustment.
 I was able to use the three wires from the JCR aftermarket lights with this third orange wire from the original harness to wire the new